DoomedPaints/Trident-TopHat/README.md

 A Repository of the Mod (Trident TopHat for the Voron Trident)

-# What is this mods purpose?
+# What is the purpose of this mod?

 I designed this mod because I run an EBB36 (CANBus) on my Stealthburner Toolhead.
 I utilize cable glands for strain relief going from my tool head to the A Motor mounts.
 This mod is to give a little extra head room for anyone who deals with a similar issue.